 The above phase was necessitated due to objections from the Republic of Uzbekistan, primarily on the initial design of the dam.

 Design of the world’s tallest dam

 The hydroelectric dam will have a crest elevation of 1,300m above sea level (masl) and measure 335m high.
 It will become the world’s tallest dam, breaking the record of the 300m-high Nurek dam.

 Rogun will be a rockfill dam with a clay core, with a foundation level of 965masl, crest length of 660m and crest width of 20m.

 The hydropower plant will be equipped with six radiaxial hydraulic turbines with a capacity of 600MW each.
 The powerhouse will be approximately 21m wide, 69m high and 220m long and will be situated in a cavern constructed of sandstone and siltstone.

 The construction works will be performed under four separate contracts.
 The first contract involves the supply, erection and commissioning of the electromechanical equipment for the first four units, whereas the second contract involves the construction of the main dam for which $1.9bn has been earmarked.

-The second contract is further subdivided into four stages and involves the construction of the pre-cofferdam, the cofferdam, the stage 1 dam and the full-height dam, respectively.
+The second contract is further subdivided into four stages and involves the construction of the pre-cofferdam, the cofferdam, the stage 1 dam and the full-height dam.

-The pre-cofferdam would be required for the diversion of the river and will be constructed of large blocks and random filling material, the cofferdam will be constructed of a bituminous core, while the Stage 1 dam will be constructed to enable early electricity generation.
+The pre-cofferdam is required for the diversion of the river and will be constructed of large blocks and random filling material.
+The cofferdam will be constructed of a bituminous core, while the Stage One dam will be constructed to enable early electricity generation.

 Key players involved